Cooling Cakes

 *To speed things up a bit you can put the warm cakes (not hot cakes-let them cool halfway at least) un wrapped into the freezer for a 1/2 and hour or so.

 Now fill your chilled layer cake.
-You can fill it with any filling of your choice since you are serving it that night.
-(I usually recommend not using mousse fillings with fondant as the fondant should not be refrigerated.)
-Here is a link to my cake filling recipes
+You can fill it with any of my cake filling recipes (I usually recommend not using mousse for fondant cakes but you are serving it that night so you should be fine

 Now you can go ahead to the crumb coating and frosting.
 Roll your fondant out and place it onto the cake and decorate to your hearts content :-)

-If you do want to make your own fondant here is a marshmallow fondant recipe that is very easy but also very messy.
+If you do want to make your own fondant there is a marshmallow fondant recipe at the that is very easy but also very messy.